 Today, a suite of space resources is accessible to teachers and young people, including The Principia Mission Space Diary, an interactive and empowering STEM learning programme.
 Here, Peake shares his advice for young people on the value of STEM, careers in the space industry and the importance of enjoying your career journey – rather than focusing on your eventual destination.

-Tim Peake's advice to young people on pursuing a career in the space industry
+On pursuing a career in the space industry

 If you want to be an astronaut that’s a fantastic aspiration to have, and you’re also probably passionate about space and engineering and technology as well.
 Of course, not everybody will be an astronaut.
 I was selected from over 8,000 people and am extremely grateful and fortunate to have been chosen.